About me

 Why?

-As of now, the newsletter will be sent out 1-2 times a month, so by subscribing, you’ll be able to get those emails sent directly to your inbox.
+As of now, the newsletter will be sent out around once a month.
+By subscribing, you’ll be able to get those emails sent directly to your inbox.

 Thanks for your interest!
 Talk to you soon.